vbrabandt2005/vbrabandt2005.github.io/_posts/2025-03-02-steam-controller.md

 First time holding it felt really nice, yes, it's not the usual controller style, but despite its large OG Xbox-style big design, I got used to it really quickly to be honest.

-> My advice to anyone in using the Steam controller is instead of using your middle fingers to grip the controller, place both your index and middle fingers on bumper buttons and triggers always, this way, your thumbs will be in the proper angle making it easier to use the buttons and the touchpads.
+> My advice to anyone in using the Steam controller is instead of using your middle fingers to grip the controller, place both your index and middle fingers on bumper buttons and triggers always, this way, your thumbs will be at the proper angle making it easier to use the buttons and the touchpads.

-Personally, the glossy-style-plastic feel rather cheap to the touch, in general it felt as if Valve had dumped so many technologies into this controller that to lower the cost, they had to use cheaper plastics, I mean it's not bad, and I don't think it will break anytime soon, all I'm saying is, it's no Xbox 360 Controller.
+Personally, the glossy-style plastic feels rather cheap to the touch, In general it felt as if Valve had dumped so many technologies into this controller that to lower the cost, they had to use cheaper plastics, I mean it's not bad, and I don't think it will break anytime soon, all I'm saying is, it's no Xbox 360 Controller.

 Using it for the first time felt like a charm, the Steam integration with the Steam Client was really great and for the most parts worked out of the box.